astronomer/airflow-guides/guides/logging.md

 All hooks and operators in Airflow generate logs when a task is run.
 While it is currently not possible to modify logs from within other operators or in the top-level code, you can add custom logging statements from within your Python functions by accessing the `airflow.task` logger.

 The advantage of using a logger over print statements is that you can log at different levels and control which logs are emitted to a specific location.
 For example, by default the `airflow.task` logger is set at the level of `INFO`, which means that logs at the level of `DEBUG` aren't logged.
-To see `DEBUG` logs when debugging your python tasks, you simply need to set `AIRFLOW__LOGGING__LOGGING_LEVEL=DEBUG` or change the value of `logging_level` in `airflow.cfg`.
+To see `DEBUG` logs when debugging your Python tasks, you simply need to set `AIRFLOW__LOGGING__LOGGING_LEVEL=DEBUG` or change the value of `logging_level` in `airflow.cfg`.
 After debugging, you can change the `logging_level` back to `INFO` without ever having to touch your DAG code.

 The DAG below shows how to instantiate an object using the existing `airflow.task` logger, add logging statements of different severity levels from within a Python function and what the log output would be with default Airflow logging settings.
 There are many use cases for adding additional logging statements from within DAGs ranging from logging warnings when a specific set of conditions appear over additional debugging message to catching exceptions but still keeping a record of them having occurred.